mozesoron/grunt-petri-experiments/README.md

 Although you will not use it, it is nice to know what it does.

-this taks will use on build process, to create the petri experiment that you generated in you project at Petri.
+this task will use on build process, to create the petri experiment that you generated in you project at Petri.

 #### in case that you dont want to export your experiment to petri set the "dontExport": "false".